JSeawell/Adventure/README.md

 > - Mutexes
 > - File Access in C
 > - C strings
-> - gdb debugger and valgrind
+> - Debugging with gdb and valgrind